Microbiology Certification - M, MB (ASCP)

 - A post-baccalaureate degree in medical laboratory science

 - A master’s degree in microbiology or an appropriately related field

 - Valid ASCP MT or MLS certification

-- One year of full-time experience (clinical, veterinary, industry or research) in a microbiology laboratory in the U.S., Canada or an accredited laboratory within the last five years
+- One year of full-time experience (clinical, veterinary, industry, or research) in a microbiology laboratory in the U.S., Canada, or an accredited laboratory within the last five years

 - Have successfully completed a program in microbiology under the auspices of a NAACLS-accredited medical laboratory scientist program within the last five years

-Students can choose to take this course as full- or part-time students and is designed for current medical laboratory technicians (MLTs) with an associate’s degree.
+Students can choose to take this course as full- or part-time students.
+It is designed for current medical laboratory technicians (MLTs) with an associate’s degree.
 This program also prepares students for graduate studies in clinical professions such as physician assistants or physicians.
 Students can begin this program in the fall or spring semester and complete their five-month clinical practices at an affiliated medical facility in Kansas, Missouri, and Oklahoma.

 Technologist in Molecular Biology (MB) ASCP Certification

 To be able to sit for ASCP’s molecular biology (MB) certification exam, applicants must have at least one of the following degrees from a regionally accredited college or university, in addition to valid certification credentials and laboratory experience:

 - A baccalaureate, master’s degree, or doctorate in molecular biology, chemistry, biology, immunology, microbiology, allied health, medical laboratory science, or an appropriately related field from a regionally accredited college or university